 Hex #80669d

 Purple suggests feelings of power, quality, and truth.
 It’s also a soothing color, and people rarely use it for their websites.
-So, if you do decide to use these shades, you’ll surely stand out.
+So, if you do decide to use these shades, you’re more likely to stand out.

-Another reason to use these tones is it encourages people to slow down and think.
+Another reason to use purple tones is it encourages people to slow down and think.
+Deep thinkers may wonder why you chose purple over another shade.
+Others will have a sense of the uniqueness of the design.
 If you aim to inspire these feelings, the purple shades above are the best button colors for your website.

 Pink